oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   ![](images/40-open-firefox-menu.png)

-  2. Go to the URL `https://github.com/CloudTestDrive/cloud-native-setup` - Do this in the browser **in the virtual machine**
+  2. In the browser **in the virtual machine** go to the URL `https://github.com/CloudTestDrive/cloud-native-setup`

   3. Click the `Code` button